<img src="https://ws.zoominfo.com/pixel/nNZHHsNQlt78PDGCs7PY" width="1" height="1" style="display: none;">

 USCIS releases unannounced form updates, fees increased

 If the back and forth on the FLSA rules wasn’t enough for a single month, the United States Citizenship and Immigration Services threw stakeholders for a loop when they released new versions of forms just two days before Christmas.
 The unannounced revisions became effective immediately.
 Any filing postmarked on or after December 23, 2016 must include the revised forms or they will not be accepted.
 For filings postmarked prior to December 23, the agency will accept until February 21, 2017 with the exception of Form N-400 which must be the revised form.
-Find a list of affected forms here.
+View the complete list of forms impacted by the December 23 filing deadline.

 Employers have until January 22, 2017, to switch to the new version of Form I-9.
 The updated I-9 is said to be a “smart” form to help reduce the number of errors.
 It uses data validation to ensure the correct number of digits are entered in a specific field among other smart field features and updated verbiage for clarity.